 - Campground booking: Reserve early — lake-access sites go fast in summer

-- Water temperature: Cold even in August.
-Wetsuits for younger kids aren't a bad idea
+- Water temperature: Cold even in August; wetsuits for younger kids aren't a bad idea

 - Campground trails: Easy to moderate; best for kids who can ride independently